How to Enjoy University Circle on a Budget

 Lake View Cemetery

-We know, visiting a cemetery as an activity, as if.
-But Lake View Cemetery isn’t your average graveyard… it’s a scenic landscape that holds lots of history, from the James A. Garfield Memorial to the headstones of famous Clevelanders, such as John D. Rockefeller.
+Lake View Cemetery isn’t your average graveyard… It’s a scenic landscape that holds a lot of history, from the James A. Garfield Memorial to the headstones of famous Clevelanders, such as John D. Rockefeller.
 In the Springtime, Lake View is easily one of the go-to spots for blooms as they have a “Daffodil Hill” that holds thousands of daffodils.
 Plus, it’s free to visit.

 Little Italy